Also Not on Joe Biden's 'Official Schedule': Oval Office Meeting on Michael Flynn Investigation

 The January 5, 2017, meeting in the Oval Office to discuss the investigation into incoming National Security Advisor Lt.
 Gen. Michael Flynn (Ret.) was not on then-Vice President Joe Biden’s official schedule — though he acknowledged it later.

-The official schedules of both President Barack Obama and former Vice President Biden are preserved by the goverbment at the Obama White House’s archive website.
+The official schedules of both President Barack Obama and former Vice President Biden are preserved by the government at the Obama White House’s archive website.
 The entry for January 5, 2017, reads: “No public schedule available at this time.”

 On Wednesday, the Biden presidential campaign pushed back on a report by the New York Post that Biden had met with an adviser to Burisma, the corrupt Ukrainian energy company on which Biden’s son, Hunter Biden, served as a board member.